khaosans/basic-chat/docs/FEATURES.md

 </div>

+**Diagram Narrative: Chain-of-Thought Reasoning Process**

+This diagram illustrates how complex queries are solved through sequential logical steps, showing the progression from user question through three thought stages to final answer.
+The chain-of-thought approach improves reasoning accuracy by making the AI's thought process explicit and verifiable, following the methodology established by Wei et al. (2022).
+Use this mode for analytical questions, mathematical problems, and logic puzzles where step-by-step reasoning enhances understanding.

 **Example:**
 ```
 User: "If I have 5 apples and give 2 to my friend, then buy 3 more, how many do I have?"